How a scam in EVE Online turned into its greatest rescue mission

 Returning to The Mittani, Scooter told him everything.
 “We’re going, this is fucked up.
 This guy is actively hurting the game itself.
 I know in the past I’ve scammed people, but shit, those people have been in the game for years and should know better,” he says.

 Together with Markonius Porkbutte, a Goonswarm spymaster, Scooter and The Mittani reached out to rival null-sec alliances to put aside differences and devise a strategy to liberate the trapped Standing United newbies.
-Over the next few weeks, each alliance would seed spies into Standing United and foment a mutiny and get them into proper corporations.
+Over the next few weeks, each alliance would seed spies into Standing United, foment a mutiny, and get the newbies into proper corporations.

 And then everything collapsed.

 While hunting Scottmw15, Scooter ran into a band of Australian soldiers known as the Swords of Damocles roaming into nearby regions looking for fights.
 As it goes in EVE, they destroyed Scooter’s ship.
-But their leader was curious, what was Scooter doing way out here?
+But their leader was curious, what was the great Scooter McCabe doing way out here?
 “I told him about Scottmw15, and it turns out he knew him from the past and knew he was an asshole,” Scooter says.
 Seeing an opportunity, he told them about a 100 million ISK bounty Scottmw15 placed on his head and asked if they’d do him a favour and collect it.
 They did one better.

 In an in-game mail, Swords of Damocles’ leader informed Scottmw15 of their recent kill and their intention to collect the 100 million ISK bounty, except with just one twist: they demanded 20 billion ISK instead or Standing United was as good as dead.
 Everyone panicked.